nens/threedi-docs/source/d_before_you_begin.rst

 * Recent version of Google Chrome (`Get Chrome <https://www.google.nl/chrome/browser/desktop/index.html>`_)

-* The `Modeller Interface <https://docs.3di.lizard.net/modeller-interface-downloads/3DiModellerInterface-OSGeo4W-3.4.13-1-Setup-x86_64.exe>`_ or install QGIS with the appropriate plugins.
-For more details on how to do this see :ref:`plugin_installation`
+* The 'Modeller Interface' or install a recent version of QGIS with the appropriate plugins.
+For more details on how to do this see :ref:`qgisplugin`

 * Recent version of TortoiseHG (`Get TortoiseHG <https://tortoisehg.bitbucket.io/download/index.html>`_)